 Due to her experience and specialisation, Natalie is often appointed in her professional capacity as a Trustee, Executor and Attorney.
 Natalie is also a Court appointed Deputy for many incapacitated and vulnerable clients.

 Natalie is a fully accredited member of STEP (The Society for Trust and Estate Practitioners) and SFE (Solicitors for the Elderly), acting as regional director for the latter.
-She is also a Dementia Friends Champion and Trustee for Age UK North Yorkshire and Darlington.
+She is also a Dementia Friends Champion and, until recently when her tenure had to end, was a Trustee for Age UK North Yorkshire and Darlington.

 - Successfully representing an Attorney accused of a breach of fiduciary duties

 - Acting for Attorneys in the disputed registration of an Enduring Power of Attorney where the incapacitated Donor did not believe he lacked capacity